jennifert/nextjs-site/README.md

 ## Project Notes

-See [TODO.md](./TODO.md) for the current task list and migration notes.
+See [TODO.md](./TODO.md) for the current task list and migration notes, and [CHANGELOG.md](./CHANGELOG.md) for recent project updates.

 ## License